Autoencoder vs Variational Autoencoder (VAE): Differences, Example

 Conclusion

 In conclusion, the difference between Autoencoder and Variational Autoencoder is significant.
-While in case of autoencoders, encoder network maps input data to a fixed point, in case of variational autoencoders, the encoder network maps input data to a distribution (multivariate normal distribution).
-Additionally, the loss function of variational autoencoder includes an additional KL divergence term in addition to the reconstruction loss.
-The use of Variational Autoencoder has revolutionized the field of generative modeling by allowing for the generation of new data points by sampling from the learned latent space.
-The addition of KL divergence term ensures that the learned distribution is close to a prior distribution, which is essential for generating diverse and meaningful samples.
+While in the case of autoencoders, the encoder network maps input data to a fixed point, in case of variational autoencoders, the encoder network maps input data to a distribution (multivariate normal distribution).
+Additionally, the loss function of the variational autoencoder includes an additional KL divergence term in addition to the reconstruction loss.
+The use of the variational Autoencoder has revolutionized the field of generative modeling by allowing for the generation of new data points by sampling from the learned latent space.
+The addition of the KL divergence term ensures that the learned distribution is close to a prior distribution, which is essential for generating diverse and meaningful samples.

 If you are interested in learning more about Autoencoders and Variational Autoencoders, do not hesitate to reach out for further clarification.
 There are numerous resources available, and understanding these models’ differences can help you make informed decisions about which model to use for specific applications.